LiteOS/LiteOS_Lab/doc/Huawei_LiteOS_Developer_Guide_en.md

 * The LOSCFG_BASE_CORE_SWTMR parameter in the los_config.h file is set to YES.

 * The LOSCFG_BASE_CORE_SWTMR_LIMIT parameter in the los_config.h file is set to the maximum number of software timers supported by the operating system.

-* The OS_SWTMR_HANDLE_QUEUE_SIZE parameter in the los_config.h file is set to the maximum size of the software timer queue.

 The code is as follows: